wayborne/craft-dynamic-meta-images/README.md

 ### I'm not sure if Puppeteer is installed
 Run `npm list puppeteer` to see if it's listed there.
 You can also check your `package.json` file and see if `puppeteer` is listed under the dependencies and make sure `npm install` runs without any issues.
+### I'm having trouble installing Puppeteer on Linux
+Following the official Puppeteer docs, here are all the required dependencies for Puppeteer to run on Linux: [https://pptr.dev/troubleshooting#chrome-doesnt-launch-on-linux](https://pptr.dev/troubleshooting#chrome-doesnt-launch-on-linux)
 ### I can't find the path to my Node or NPM binary
 For Node.js: Type which node (macOS/Linux) or where node (Windows) and press Enter.
 This will display the path to the Node.js binary.
 For npm: Type which npm (macOS/Linux) or where npm (Windows) and press Enter.
 This will display the path to the npm binary.